 - advising a bank in respect of an FCA investigation regarding potential failings in relation to its anti-money laundering systems and controls

-- acting as part of the team appointed as the independent monitor of Oxford University Press, pursuant to settlements into entered into by it with the World Bank and the Serious Fraud Office in relation to corrupt conduct in East Africa
+- acting as part of the team appointed as the independent monitor of Oxford University Press, pursuant to settlements entered into by it with the World Bank and the Serious Fraud Office

-- advising international energy sector companies on issues relating to UK and EU sanctions, in particular as regards Russia, Iran and Syria, their applicability to non-EU headquartered groups and their interrelationship with secondary criminal offences under English law.
+- advising international energy sector companies on issues relating to EU and UK sanctions, in particular as regards Russia, Iran and Syria, their applicability to non-EU headquartered groups and their interrelationship with secondary criminal offences under English law